 The holiday is about enjoying a gentle-paced introduction to wildflower photography, and coming away with images our guests will cherish and techniques that will stand them in good stead nearer to home.

-Sarah and Jon will be on hand throughout to offer practical advice on how to capture intimate and interesting portraits of wildflowers in their natural habitats, combining the eyes and sensibilities of a pair of professional plant and wildlife photographers for your exclusive benefit – we’re delighted to say that nobody else is offering a photography holiday with such a unique perspective.
+Our guides will be on hand throughout to offer practical advice on how to capture intimate and interesting portraits of wildflowers in their natural habitats, combining the eyes and sensibilities of a pair of professional plant and wildlife photographers for your exclusive benefit – we’re delighted to say that nobody else is offering a photography holiday with such a unique perspective.

 The kind of techniques that will be covered include the basics of plant photography; working with natural light, and tools to help optimise it; working with off-camera supplementary lighting; and composing your shots and digital workflow with Photoshop (you will need to bring your own laptop with software if you want help and advice on digital workflows).

-However, Sarah and Jon would like to stress that you don’t need to have an expensive camera to take brilliant plant portraits.
+However, we would like to stress that you don’t need to have an expensive camera to take brilliant plant portraits.
 Many of us use the cameras in our phones on a daily basis, and the quality of images possible can, with the right technique, be extraordinary.
 Our daily photography excursions will focus on getting the best from whatever equipment our guests prefer to use.
 For some, this holiday will be an introduction to plant photography, and for others this will be building upon an existing enthusiasm for this highly enjoyable aspect of natural history.
 Above all, we will have a lot of fun, and see and photograph some of the finest spring wildflower spectacles in Europe!

 If guests are looking to purchase equipment before the holiday, Sarah recommends taking a look at the Consumers Association website, as they have tried and tested every level of camera out there.
 There is also a great deal of good advice on The Amateur Photographer website: